-Note: This document contains side effect information about onabotulinumtoxinA.
+Note: This page contains information about the side effects of onabotulinumtoxinA.
 Some of the dosage forms included on this document may not apply to the brand name Botox.

-Some side effects of Botox may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
+Not all side effects for Botox may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to onabotulinumtoxinA: powder for solution

 Along with its needed effects, some unwanted effects may be caused by onabotulinumtoxinA (the active ingredient contained in Botox).
 In the event that any of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor or nurse immediately if any of the following side effects occur while taking onabotulinumtoxinA:More common